How do I import new parent/child items?

 • Can Yellow Dog handle items that are purchased at one size and counted at another?

 This Video will discuss configuring items with multiple sizes Yes!
 Yellow Dog can accommodate items that are purchased at one size and counted at a second size.
-The system can also accommodate any additional sizes that may be required – for ...
+The system can also accommodate any additional sizes that may be required – for instance ...

-• How do I Alias Items?
+• How do I import a manual sales entry?

-• Recent Articles
+• Popular Articles